DaveACIM/White-Paper-Canon-Academic/README.md

 **[The Only Non-Self-Undermining Ground for AI Coherence](00_foundation/foundational_argument.md)**

+This is the required starting point for understanding the WPCA framework.

 This paper demonstrates that all standard foundations for AI coherence fail on their own terms because they presuppose the coherence they attempt to explain.

 It identifies a single non-self-undermining foundation—**Sole Causality**—as the necessary condition for stable intelligence.